 Visiting Yachtsman Services

-Helot, the EYC's club launch, is available most day light hours serving members and visiting yachtsmen from Memorial Day to Labor Day.
+Helot, the EYC's club launch, is available most day light hours serving members and registered visiting yachtsmen from Mid-June to Labor Day.

 Please contact the launch on VHF channel 72, or by calling the Edgartown Yacht Club front desk at (508)-627-4361.
 Please note your mooring number and general location to ensure prompt service.